anshultaak/Readme/tst/Grafana.md

 * To add documentation to a dashboard, add a Text panel visualization to the dashboard.
 Record things like the purpose of the dashboard, useful resource links, and any instructions users might need to interact with the dashboard.
 * To add documentation to a panel, edit the panel settings and add a description.
 Any text you add will appear if you hover your cursor over the small i in the top left corner of the panel.

+### Data sources
+* Grafana comes with built-in support for many data sources.
+If you need other data sources, you can also install one of the many data source plugins.
+If the plugin you need doesn’t exist, you can develop a custom plugin.
+* Each data source comes with a query editor, which formulates custom queries according to the source’s structure.
+After you add and configure a data source, you can use it as an input for many operations, including:
+  * Query the data with Explore.
+  * Visualize it in panels.
+  * Create rules for alerts.
+* Manage data sources
+  * Only users with the organization administrator role can add or remove data sources.
+To access data source management tools in Grafana as an administrator, navigate to Configuration > Data Sources in the Grafana sidebar.

+### Query and transform data
+* Grafana supports many types of data sources.
+Data source queries return data that Grafana can transform and visualize.
+Each data source uses its own query language, and data source plugins each implement a query-building user interface called a query editor.
+* About queries Grafana panels communicate with data sources via queries, which retrieve data for the visualization.
+A query is a question written in the query language used by the data source.
+* You can configure query frequency and data collection limits in the panel’s data source options.
+Grafana supports up to 26 queries per panel.

 ### Best practices for managing dashboards
 * Avoid dashboard sprawl, meaning the uncontrolled growth of dashboards.
 Dashboard sprawl negatively affects time to find the right dashboard.
 Duplicating dashboards and changing “one thing” (worse: keeping original tags) is the easiest kind of sprawl.
    * Periodically review the dashboards and remove unnecessary ones.